scrumtuous/scrumtuous/articles/roshambo-intro.md

 ---
 layout: article
-title: "Rock Paper Scissors: Intro Mode"
+title: "Rock Paper Scissors: Expert Mode"
-heading: "Fun Rock Paper Scissors Game in JavaScript"
+heading: "Rock Paper Roshambo in JavaScript"
-subheading: "Intro Level Game"
+subheading: "Game History"
-description: "Roshambo on Intro Mode"
+description: "Roshambo on Expert Mode"
-user-story: "As a player, I want to choose rock, paper, or scissors, play against the computer, and see whether I win, lose, or tie so that I can immediately understand the outcome of each round."
+user-story: "As a player, I want to play Roshambo against the computer and view my game history so that I can see the results of my previous games."
 ---

-OBJECTIVE: Unscramble the following code to create an introductory Rock Paper Scissors Game.
+OBJECTIVE: Unscramble the following code to create an advanced Rock Paper Scissors Game.

 - Use every line of code once and only once.
 - Do not add your own code.
 - Do not edit any of the code.
 - Simply rearrange the code you are given.

-Name the file `<team-name>-<your_initials>-<roshambo-intro>.md`
+Name the file `<team-name>-<your_initials>-<roshambo-expert>.md`

 You may temporarily remove the frontmatter and name it as a `.html` file locally for testing.